PoseGravity: Pose Estimation from Points and Lines with Axis Prior: Synthetic Experiments

 \subsection{Implementation}

-We directly compare the performance (speed and accuracy) of the proposed solver against several existing solutions.
+We compare the performance (speed and accuracy) of the proposed solver against several existing solutions.
 Specifically, VPnL \cite{VPnL} and gPnLup \cite{gPnLup} were chosen as comparative solvers accommodating $n\ge 3$ line features and an axis prior.
-Sweeney \cite{P2P} was chosen as a comparative P2P solution solving the two point minimal configuration with axis prior.
-All three were re-implemented and optimized in C++ in a similar style as our algorithm which minimized compute and avoided external libraries.
+Sweeney \cite{P2P} was chosen as a comparative P2P solution solving minimal point configurations with axis prior.
+All three were re-implemented and optimized in C++ in a similar style as our algorithm, minimizing compute and avoiding external libraries.
 For VPnL, the VPnL\textunderscore LS algorithm was used in order to compare analytic solutions, and the SVD operation which was used for estimating nearest rotation was replaced by the FOAM method in \cite{FOAM} which yielded a significant compute improvement for the same accuracy.
-For gPnLup, the best cubic root is selected by lowest projective error (\ie square of equations \hyperref[eq:1]{1} to \hyperref[eq:3]{3}) akin to the original implementation. gPnLup as presented does not handle multiple solutions from a planar configuration properly as there is typically a single global minimum for its loss among the roots.
+For gPnLup, the best cubic root is selected by lowest projective error (\ie square of \cref{eq:1,eq:2,eq:3}) akin to the original implementation. gPnLup as presented does not handle multiple solutions from a planar configuration as there is typically a single global minimum for its loss among the roots.
 Thus, we also return any second best root as well for planar configurations for fairer comparison.
 Furthermore, Lambda Twist \cite{LambdaTwist} and SQPnP \cite{SQPnP} are also compared as general P3P and PnP solutions respectively to illustrate the utility of axis prior solutions.
 Production implementations in C++ were taken from the paper authors.
 Note that SQPnP requires the use of external library Eigen to perform linear algebra operations.
 All experiments were compiled in C++ 14 with Apple clang 13.0 using the compiler flags {\fontfamily{qcr}\selectfont -O3} and {\fontfamily{qcr}\selectfont -funroll}.
-For each experiment, at least 100k trials are run and the median for each metric is reported.
+For each experiment, 100k trials are run and the median for each metric is reported.